Information about the Helpline & Email Support

 Do you have to book to call? toggle accordion content

-You don’t need to book an appointment, just phone in at any time between 7pm and 9pm on a Wednesday.
-You are free to stay on the phone for up to one hour and can end the conversation at any point.
+You don’t need to book an appointment, just phone in at any time between 12pm and 2pm on a Wednesday.
+You are free to stay on the phone for up to 30 minutes and can end the conversation at any point.

 Is the service women only?toggle accordion content

-Our helpline is for self-identified women who are survivors of sexual abuse or rape.
+Not any more!
+Our helpline is for people of any gender who are survivors of sexual abuse or rape.
 It is also available to supporters of any gender.

 Can I volunteer?toggle accordion content

-We are always looking for self-identified women who would like to work on our Helpline, please see how you can get involved by volunteering for Survivors’ Network.
+We recruit self-identified women who would like to work on our Helpline regularly.
+Please see how you can get involved by volunteering for Survivors’ Network.

 Need more information?toggle accordion content